Anthony Pym: Thought and influence

-He has hypothesized that translators can be members of professional intercultures, operating in the overlaps of cultures, and that their highest ethical goal is the promotion of long-term cross-cultural co-operation.
-Pym has stressed that the translators' loyalty should be in their profession and that the value of translation efforts lies in its contribution to intercultural relations and cross-cultural communication.
+Pym has hypothesized that translators can be members of professional intercultures, operating in the overlaps of cultures, and that their highest ethical goal is the promotion of long-term cross-cultural co-operation.
+Pym has stressed that the translators' loyalty should also be in their profession and that the value of translation efforts lies in its contribution to intercultural relations and cross-cultural communication.

-He has been attracted to the concept of inculturation, through which he sees translation as one of the ways in which minority cultures are absorbed into wider cultural systems and can then modify those wider systems.
+Pym has been attracted to the concept of inculturation, through which he sees translation as one of the ways minority cultures are absorbed into wider cultural systems and can then modify those wider systems.
 Pym has also cited the role of technology, particularly the Internet in the translation of materials tailored to a specific local market.
 According to him, the proliferation of information does not necessarily mean that these will be received, hence, care should be taken so that the translated texts appeal to its target culture.